leanstacks/react-starter-kit/README.md

 ### Cloud Resources

 The AWS resources for this application component are provisioned via AWS CloudFormation.
-The `template.yml` file is the CloudFormation template.
+CloudFormation templates are located in the `.aws/` directory.
+The `app.yml` file contains the CloudFormation template which provisions resources to host the React app.
+The `storybook.yml` file contains the CloudFormation template which provisions resources to host the Storybook static website.

-The resources provisioned are:
+The resources provisioned to host the React app are:

 | Resource                | Description                                                                   |
 | ----------------------- | ----------------------------------------------------------------------------- |